quantum-engineering-polito/CourseNotes/content/QCM Physics/11_Flying Electron Qubit/Flying Electron Qubit.md

 }
 $$

-To achieve esperimentally the qubit we need to perform operations that allows us to address each point of the sphere.
+To achieve experimentally the qubit we need to perform operations that allows us to address each point of the sphere.

-# Flying Electros Qubit
+# Flying Electron Qubit

-flying qubits have a more restricted use case than stationary ones - they are only used to propagate the information between macroscopic distances, whereas stationary qubits are used to not only store information, but also to perform calculations.
+Flying qubits have a more restricted use case than stationary ones: they are only used to propagate the information between macroscopic distances, whereas stationary qubits are used to not only store information, but also to perform calculations.

 ![[why_not.jpg|200]]

->[!note]
->why not
+>[!note] Why not

 Flying electron qubits rely on electron waveguides, beam splitters and phase shifters.
-These fundamental building blocks of electron quantum optics are realised by high mobility, doped GaAs/AlGaAs [[Heterostructures|heterostructures]] ([[HEMT|HEMTs]]).
+These fundamental building blocks of electron quantum optics are realised by high mobility, doped $GaAs$/$AlGaAs$ [[Heterostructures|heterostructures]] ([[HEMT|HEMTs]]).

 ![[HEMT_fqubit.png|400]]

-Through the placement of metallic Schottky gates onto the GaAs heterostructure, one can effectively customize the geometry of the two-dimensional electron gas (2DEG).
+Through the placement of metallic Schottky gates onto the $GaAs$ heterostructure, one can effectively customize the geometry of the two-dimensional electron gas (2DEG).
 Application of a suitably negative voltage to the gate results in the repulsion of electrons beneath it due to the generated electrostatic field, leading to local depletion of the 2DEG.
 Consequently, this method allows for the deliberate alteration of the 2DEG morphology to achieve intricate structures.

 In its most basic form, a flying electron qubit is made of a propagating electron within two identical electronic waveguides.
 The qubit states, $\ket{0}$ and $\ket{1}$, are defined by which channel is occupied by the electron during its flight, either the top arm or the bottom arm.

 ![[tunnel_barrier_fqubit.png|450]]

- **Two Waveguides**: The device consists of two identical electronic waveguides, which are paths that allow electrons to move.
+-  **Two Waveguides**: The device consists of two identical electronic waveguides, which are paths that allow electrons to move.
 These waveguides represent the two possible states of the qubit: $\ket{0}$ and $\ket{1}$.
 The electron traveling in the upper waveguide represents the qubit being in state $\ket{0}$, and in the lower waveguide represents the qubit being in state $\ket{1}$.

-**Tunnel Barrier**: Between the two waveguides, there is a "tunnel barrier".
+- **Tunnel Barrier**: Between the two waveguides, there is a "tunnel barrier".
 The height and width of this barrier can be adjusted to control the probability that the electron will tunnel from one waveguide to the other.

-**Gate Voltage**: By applying a gate voltage, the height of the tunnel barrier is tuned.
+- **Gate Voltage**: By applying a gate voltage, the height of the tunnel barrier is tuned.
 A higher barrier decreases the tunneling probability, and a lower barrier increases it.
 By fine-tuning this gate voltage, one can control the superposition state of the qubit.

-the barrier allow us to control the $\theta$ angle and tune the superposition state:
+The barrier allow us to control the $\theta$ angle and tune the superposition state:

 ![[theta_fqubit.png|350]]